Mando619/Mood-Me-/README.md

 This project was created in the mindset of Moods.
 How certain things can effect the outcome, or help while in the current state.
-We created a website to cater towards the persons certain mood.
+We created a website to cater towards the persons mood when accessing the site.
  By clicking on their current state, a random play list or movie trailer will appear.
 Studies have shown that music and movies play a big roll in the brain activity effecting the feelings one is having.
 We hope that